epinio/epinio/docs/howtos/development.md

 (as the name also implies, this target is also used to prepare a cluster for the acceptance test suite in CI)

 This command writes the kubeconfig file to talk to the cluster in `tmp/acceptance-kubeconfig`.
-For the next steps to work, `KUBECONFIG` needs to be exported as so:
+For the following steps to work, `KUBECONFIG` needs to be exported as so:

 ```